21st century skills

-The current workforce is significantly more likely to change career fields or jobs.
-Those in the Baby Boom generation entered the workforce with a goal of stability; subsequent generations are more concerned with finding happiness and fulfillment in their work lives.
-Young workers in North America are now likely to change jobs at a much higher rate than previously, as much as once every 4.4 years on average.
-With this employment mobility comes a demand for different skills, ones that enable people to be flexible and adaptable in different roles or in different career fields.

-As western economies have transformed from industrial-based to service-based, trades and vocations have smaller roles.
+Western economies transformed from industrial-based to service-based, with trades and vocations having smaller roles.
 However, specific hard skills and mastery of particular skill sets, with a focus on digital literacy, are in increasingly high demand.
 People skills that involve interaction, collaboration, and managing others are increasingly important.
-Skills that enable people to be flexible and adaptable in different roles or in different fields, those that involve processing information and managing people more than manipulating equipment—in an office or a factory—are in greater demand.
+Skills that enable flexibility and adaptability in different roles and fields, those that involve processing information and managing people more than manipulating equipment—in an office or a factory—are in greater demand.
 These are also referred to as "applied skills" or "soft skills", including personal, interpersonal, or learning-based skills, such as life skills (problem-solving behaviors), people skills, and social skills.
 The skills have been grouped into three main areas: